willprice/two-stream-action-cnn-analysis-thesis/thesis.md

   architecture designed for action recognition.
 The network is composed of two separate network towers: the spatial tower, receiving a single video frame as input; and the temporal tower, operating over a stack of optical flow frames derived from the video sequence.
-We generate attention maps for two instances of the 2SCNN, one trained on UCF101, an action recognition dataset sourced from YouTube; the other on BEOID, an egocentric object-interaction action recognition dataset using two variations of EBP: contrastive and non-contrastive.
+We generate attention maps for two pretrained models of the 2SCNN, one trained on UCF101, an action recognition dataset sourced from YouTube; the other on BEOID, an egocentric object-interaction action recognition dataset using two variations of EBP: contrastive and non-contrastive.
 We also visualise the first and second layer filters from the